 The U.S. Forest Service Newsclipping Files in the FHS Archives contain numerous newspaper editorials from around the turn of the century strongly challenging the practice.
 The Hartford Courant in 1902 commented that “the green has become a nuisance, there is so much of it.
 Everything from a church to a saloon has to be decorated.
 The result is that the woods are being stripped and an altogether endless sacrifice is going on, not in obedience to any real need but just to meet the calls of an absurd fad.”
-In what sounds like the debates over natural vs. artificial trees today, others called for artificial substitutes such as wire Christmas trees:
+In what sounds like the debates over natural versus artificial trees today, others called for artificial substitutes such as wire Christmas trees:

 President Roosevelt himself was on record as opposing destructive lumbering practices, though he doesn’t appear to have singled out the practice of harvesting Christmas trees.
-(It is worth noting that Chief Forester Pinchot actually saw nothing wrong with the practice, and by 1907 was even urging the creation of businesses specifically for growing them.)
-A few contemporary newspaper articles note how family tradition held that the Roosevelts never had one.
-Unphased, each year the press enjoyed speculating about whether the family would have a tree.
-It was expected that Roosevelt—the father of six children—would have a tree in the White House despite this.
-What happened in 1902 made the news, however, and soon passed into legend.
+It is worth noting that Chief Forester Pinchot actually saw nothing wrong with the practice, and by 1907 was even urging the creation of businesses specifically for growing them.
+He even claimed that the four or five million trees needed could be grown on 1,600 acres.

-This much we know for certain: in 1901, having moved into the White House only a few months before, the Roosevelt children enjoyed a tree at their cousin’s house but not in their own home.
-In 1902, Roosevelt’s eight-year-old son Archie “had a little birthday tree of his own which he had rigged up” in a big closet with help from “one of the carpenters.”
+In 1902, Roosevelt, in a letter written the next day to a friend of the children’s, described how his eight-year-old son Archie “had a little birthday tree of his own which he had rigged up” in a big closet with help from “one of the carpenters.”
 There’s no mention of lights—that’s only implied when saying the tree was “rigged up.”
 Archie decorated it with gifts for each family member and even the family pets.
 Afterward, they adjourned to another room where everyone opened their presents.
-Roosevelt, in a letter written the next day to a friend of the children’s, discussed the tree but did not offer a reaction to it.
+Roosevelt discussed the tree but did not offer a reaction to it.

 Yet, with that tree, it seems that Archie may have begun a family tradition.
 In a letter to his sister Corrine Robinson penned on December 26, 1906, the president writes:

-Archie and Quentin have gradually worked up a variant on what is otherwise a strictly inherited form of our celebration, for they fix up (or at least Archie fixes up) a special Christmas tree in Archie’s room, which is the play-room; and the first thing we had to do was to go in and to admire that.
-Meanwhile, two of the children had slipt [sic] out, and when we got back to our room there was a small lighted Christmas tree with two huge stockings for Edith and myself, the children’s stockings (which included one for [son-in-law] Nick) reposing, swollen and bulging, on the sofa.
+“Archie and Quentin have gradually worked up a variant on what is otherwise a strictly inherited form of our celebration, for they fix up (or at least Archie fixes up) a special Christmas tree in Archie’s room, which is the play-room; and the first thing we had to do was to go in and to admire that.
+Meanwhile, two of the children had slipt [sic] out, and when we got back to our room there was a small lighted Christmas tree with two huge stockings for Edith and myself, the children’s stockings (which included one for [son-in-law] Nick) reposing, swollen and bulging, on the sofa.”

-In his account of the events of Christmas 1902, O’Brien claims that Quentin’s nurse suggested enlisting the household electrician to rig up lights.
-He also recounts the unveiling of the tree, which was the top of an evergreen no more than two feet high and purchased for twenty cents.
+In his account of the events of Christmas 1902, O’Brien first notes that the family traditionally didn’t have a tree.
+He claims that Quentin’s nurse suggested enlisting the household electrician to rig up lights.
+He next recounts the unveiling of the tree, which was the top of an evergreen no more than two feet high and purchased for twenty cents by a White House employee.
 He quotes Archie as saying at the time of the unveiling, “Just look here for a minute.
 I want you to glance into this old closet,” before pressing a button to turn on the lights and opening the closet door.
 O’Brien wrote, “All the family were there, as was Quentin’s nurse, but none appeared more astonished than Mr. Roosevelt himself at the sight of this diminutive Christmas tree.”

 O’Brien also addresses the rumors as to why the Roosevelt family didn’t have a tree in previous years.
 He says some speculated that “the President’s love for the living things of the forest in their own natural setting” was so great “that he prefers not to encourage the wanton slaughter of small trees.”
 O’Brien summarizes the debate over “the Christmas-tree practice” as being between those who believe “that trees are made for the use and enjoyment of man” and “man might as well pick out what he wants,” versus those who believe that “best-shaped trees” are the ones selected for holiday harvest and “are the very ones that the world can least afford to lose.”
-Instead, he writes, it’s a matter of personal preference.
+Instead, he writes, the issue for the First Family was a matter of personal preference.
 The family was so large, and with nearly every room in the White House “overloaded with things” during the holiday season, displaying trees “would only add so much more.”
 Rather, Mr. and Mrs. Roosevelt desired to enjoy Christmas as simply as possible.